lethaldemon/cp4wa-lab/mm/uc2/README.md

 ## Metric Manager.
 ### Use Case 2: .Flat line causing Slow Response Time.

-#### Metric Manager Anomaly Alarms.
+#### Metric Manager Anomaly events.

 The usual way that an Operation center works is through `Management by Exception`.
 Basically, the SREs are expected to be notified if something goes wrong.
 Metric Manager improves this by sending anomalies.
-It sends alarms/alerts when something is about to go wrong.
-These alerts allow the SREs with `Incident Avoidance` tools, hence improving `Meantime between failure`.
+It sends events when something is about to go wrong.
+These events allow the SREs with `Incident Avoidance` tools, hence improving `Meantime between failure`.

 #### Flatline causing Slow Response Time.